Spill reporting requirements and procedures

 This is a 24-hour, one-call system for all state reporting requirements, established by the Minnesota Department of Public Safety, Emergency Management Unit.
 The Duty Officer records all pertinent information and then notifies other state and local agencies, including MCES.

-Industries holding an MCES Industrial Discharge Permit are required to post this Spill Reporting Poster in an area visible to employees.
+Industries holding an MCES Industrial Discharge Permit are required to post this Spill Reporting Poster (PDF) in an area visible to employees.

 For more information about spill reporting requirements, check out the Minnesota Pollution Control Agency (MPCA) Emergency Response Facts.